front-end-intermediate/DOM-Scripting/readme.md

 ```

 ## EXERCISE I - Generating Content From an Array

-In today's class we will implement [this single page web site](http://oit2.scps.nyu.edu/~devereld/intermediate/session1/).

 We will begin by replacing the existing nav with items from an array using a `for loop`.